 The Lion King brought to the studios Disney prestige and vigor in mid-1994, when the original animation hit the big screen.
 Film scholars say the animated feature saved the Disney possible bankruptcy, since all attention was focused on The Leaky Cauldron, which cost about US$ 44 million, raising around US$ 21 million, that is, less than half of the expected.

 Other animations came later, but it was with The Lion King that Disney you can breathe easily.
 The animation cost approximately US$ 45 million, with revenue of almost US$ 988 million.
 Money aside, the very simple plot with colorful and cartoonish features, won the hearts of fans and all families.
 The Lion King became a fever: pets named after the characters in the film, several licensed products and even themed birthday parties - not to mention the green VHS tapes that Disney launched for home video.
 The Lion King it was a real success.

-25 years later, the same studio, now financially stabilized and modernized, announces that the animated feature that was part of the childhood and emotional of countless children, now adults and perhaps parents, would win a version in live action, being part of the group of classic films with revisiting / new look.
-Well, it is undeniable that some animations, be they in the format of a feature film or a series, end up arousing the curiosity of some viewers in imagining what such characters and scenes would look like in real format, with real actors, “flesh and blood”.
+25 years later, the same studio, now financially stabilized and modernized, announces that the animated feature that was part of the childhood and emotional of countless children, now adults and perhaps parents, would win a version in live action, being part of the group of classic films with revisitation/new guise.
+Well, it is undeniable that some animations, whether in feature film or series format, end up arousing the curiosity of some viewers to imagine what such characters and scenes would be like in real format, with real actors, “flesh and blood”.

 Until much anticipation, news, announcements and trailer releases later, the film premiered.
 In the certainty that many have watched, after all, the feature hit the mark of more than 4 million viewers, it will be somewhat impossible to record some information without releasing one or more spoilers - because, I believe it would not be so spoiler so, talk about The Lion King, which follows the molds almost 100% reliable to the original animation of 1994.